Phildo/expandpass/README.md

 will ensure `banana` is printed unmodified once before going into the modifications.

 NOTE: The - is a guaranteed single-modification (doesn't need further delineation).
 So you could identically specify `"banana"[-d1]`

+# LICENSE:

+Currently MIT, but honestly, convince me otherwise if that's a bad idea.
+The point: free to use, modify, distribute.

 # FURTHER INFO